-I have hacked together a Smokeping JunOS SSH plugin that supports VRFs (routing-instance) and logical systems.
+I have hacked together a Smokeping plugin for Juniper JunOS devices that supports VRFs (routing-instance) and logical systems.

 - Download the plugin to your server.

 - Install by copying the file into lib/Smokeping/probes directory under your smokeping installation (e.g. to /opt/smokeping/lib/Smokeping/probes).